wohlgejm/eu-twitter-analysis/README.md

 Then, get RStudio [here](http://download1.rstudio.org/RStudio-0.98.1091.dmg).

-Open open a terminal by going to Applications>Utilitiles>Terminal.
+Open a terminal by going to Applications>Utilities>Terminal.
 You can now enter an R shell by opening up a terminal and typing "R".
 Once in the shell, run install.packages("ggplot2", "knitr").
 We'll be using ggplot and knitr to compile our test document later.

 Open up RStudio.
 Now, we'll need to configure the IDE to use knitr rather than Sweave.
 Go to Tools>Global Options.
 Select Sweave from the right, and select knitr from the first drop down at the top that states "Weave Rnw files using:" Close RStudio when your finished.